The Great Cordova Fire

-Anchorage was radiod/telegraphed asking for help and when the freight airplane did land at the Cordova airport with a fire truck, it had to drive 13 miles to get into town.
-In that 13 miles there are a number of culverts and as the heavy fire truck went over one it crashed through and could not get out.
+Anchorage was radio/telegraphed asking for help and when the freight airplane did land at Cordova airport with a fire truck, it had to drive 13 miles to get into town.
+In that 13 miles there are numerous culverts and as the heavy fire truck went over one it crashed through and could not get out.

-As a last desperate measure the fire chief, and the head of the U.S. Coast Guard that was stationed at Cordova, and a number of volunteers, decided to dynamite the jewelry store hoping that would stop the spread of the fire.
+As a last desperate measure, the fire chief and the head of the U.S. Coast Guard that was stationed at Cordova, and some volunteers, decided to dynamite the jewelry store hoping that would stop the spread of the fire.

 By then the fire had consumed about 10 businesses and the hospital apartment house.

-The Coast Guard personnel where a great help and fought right along with the Cordova volunteers.
+The Coast Guard personnel were a great help and fought right along with the Cordova volunteers.

-About 2 hours into the fire, Barney Anderson, my school superintendent, came up to me and asked me if there was anything in my class that could not be replaced because they felt they would not be able to stop the fire before it took the post office and Mt Eccles Elementary school.
+About 2 hours into the fire, Barney Anderson, my school superintendent, came up to me and asked me if there was anything in my class that could not be replaced.
+They felt they would not be able to stop the fire before it took the post office and Mt Eccles Elementary school.

 I hurried home to talk to my family about what was happening.

-As I returned to my station on top of the bowling alley I passed the Times Building, where our newspaper the Cordova Times was published and also a half-dozen apartments and our doctor's office was.
+As I returned to my station on top of the bowling alley, I passed the Times Building, where our newspaper, the Cordova Times was published and also a half-dozen apartments and our doctor's office were located.
 I had worked there after school on the linotype and setting pages for printing.
-The back of the building was on fire but I remember the beautiful clock hanging from the balcony in the main part of the print shop.
+The back of the building was on fire, but I remember the beautiful clock hanging from the balcony in the main part of the print shop.

-I returned to the bowling alley but by then the fire had progresses down Main Street beyond what our water would reach so I went to Main street and helped out with whatever I could.
+I returned to the bowling alley but by then the fire had progressed down Main Street beyond what our water would reach, so I went to Main street and helped out with whatever I could.

 I watched as our Cordova fire truck burned up and the explosion that we had hoped would stop the fire, but didn't, but instead added fuel to the already blazing fire.

-15 buildings were destroyed and that included 32 business that were housed there and about 153 people were displaced from their homes.
+15 buildings were destroyed and that included 32 businesses that were housed there and about 153 people were displaced from their homes.

 A number of the buildings were two stories with apartments above the businesses.
-Some of the major losses were the drugstore, the jewelry store, two clothing stores one grocery store, the barber shop a couple of taverns, and Swartzbacker's large general hunting, fishing, hardware store.
+Some major losses were the drugstore, the jewelry store, two clothing stores, one grocery store, the barber shop, a couple of taverns, and Swartzbacker's large general hunting, fishing, hardware store.

-We immediately received much help from Anchorage with food and drug supplies.
-It took a few more days before we started receiving things from "outside".
+We immediately received a lot of help from Anchorage with food and drug supplies.
+It took a few more days before we started receiving things from “outside”.